 Taking the cognisance from the above para, the school needs to create the 'Development Fund Utilisation Account' as deferred income to the extent of cost of assets purchased out of development fund and then this deferred income should be amortised in the proportion of the depreciation charged to income and expenditure account.
 If the school follows the accounting treatment specified by para 99 of the guidance note, the depreciation reserve fund would be mere an accounting head and school is not required to invest equivalent for that.
-However, on review of the audited financial statements of FY 2021-22 revealed that the school is not following para 99 of the GN 21 cited above as the school has neither created the deferred income account upon purchase of assets out of the development fund nor has transferred any amount from deferred income account to the credit of income and expenditure account equivalent to the depreciation charged on those assets.
+However, on review of the audited financial statements of FY 2022-23 revealed that the school is not following para 99 of the GN 21 cited above as the school has neither created the deferred income account upon purchase of assets out of the development fund nor has transferred any amount from defeared income account to the credit of income and expenditure inccount equivalent to the depreciation charged on those assets.
+Similar observation noted in Directorate's order no. F.DE.
+15(1245)/PSB/2023/1510-1514 dated 14.02.2023 issued for the FY 2022-23.